Simulating WebSocket connections in Playwright component tests

 test.beforeEach(async ({ page }) => {

-// Strict URL pattern matching & explicit connection timeout
+// Strict URL pattern matching & explicit connection handling

 await page.routeWebSocket('**/api/v1/ws/stream', async (ws) => {